 Hypertension, stable angina, arrthymias, infective endocarditis, warfarin reversal and a case of breathlessness are covered in this learning plan.
 The range of topics reflects the role of GPs and other primary healthcare professionals in diagnosis and management, referral and follow-up of cardiovascular conditions.
 Each educational activity provides key learning points along with a post-test so you can check what you have learned.
 You can undertake the whole plan or select individual modules to match your identified learning needs.
 CPD credits can be claimed for all modules completed.

-The article by Dr Klaus Witte and colleagues reviews the management of hypertension in primary care.
+This article by Dr Klaus Witte and colleagues, updated in 2019 by Dr Aaron Koshy, reviews the management of hypertension in primary care.
 Key learning points for healthcare professionals include causes of secondary hypertension, suitable investigations such as urine dipstick and ECG, the role of home blood pressure monitoring, lifestyle advice and medication.

 Dr Pipin Singh describes how to implement the NICE quality standard on atrial fibrillation in primary care.
 The module outlines what’s new in the guidance and what to do differently in your practice.